nighthawkcoders/python-pages/_posts/2023-11-13-CSSE-tri2-oop.md

 ## OOP Conversion

-Objective of project is to covert functionalities of "Imperative Style" Mario Game to "Object Oriented Programming" paradigm.
-The assets and logic of functions can be reused as we improve to an OOP design.
+The objective of this project is to covert functionalities of "Imperative Style" Mario Game to "Object Oriented Programming" paradigm.

-The hierarchy is designed to promote reusability, encapsulation, and a clear separation of concerns.
+The hierarchy is designed to promote reusability, encapsulation, and a clear separation of entities.
 The GameEnv manages the overall game state, GameObject provides a common base for various game entities, and GameLevel holds level-specific assets and elements.
 The GameStateManager handles the transition between different game states.

 ```text
 GameEnv